EMSC-CSEM/webservices101/README.md

 # How to use of EMSC web services
 ---

 This tutorial aims to present the use of EMSC services with 6 seismological use cases.
+You can complete the tutorial :
+ * via the GUI of web services,
+ * or **via a scripting approach and the [Jupyter Notebook](https://github.com/EMSC-CSEM/webservices101/blob/master/emsc_services.ipynb) gives you a complete walkthrough** with python and linux shell.

  1. How to search and find events (*fdsn-event* web service)
 	> Search all earthquakes that occur in September and October 2017 with a magnitude greater then 6..5 and get the event id of the last destructive mexican earthquake.